greidinger-reis/craftingtableii-fabric/README.md

 ### TODO
 - [ ] Update crafting recipes on player recipe unlock
 - [ ] Refactor the list display, to remove layout shifts when the crafing item list is changed
+- [ ] Fix MouseTweaks/MouseWheelie on player's inventory item scrolling moving items to the crafting table inventory